plilja/plilja.github.io/_posts/2025-05-24-spring-monolith-and-breaking-dependency-cycles.md

 sense.
 In our example with `books` and `payment` we might imagine that the dependency problem is part of the checkout flow. `checkout` seems like it might be a good module, whereas `books-payment-orchestrator` from my graph doesn't seem like a good module.

+Also, see my previous post about [Modularizing a Java Application](/modularizing-a-java-application).
+These concepts are not new, and you do not need a monolith to benefit from them.
+However, the benefits grow when the applicaiton is larger.